 7 Points of a Quality Physician Liaison Approach

-- Collect and order large volume of referral marketing collateral
+- Collect and order a large volume of referral marketing collateral

-- Research all doctors in 35 mile radius of practice
+- Research all doctors in a 35-mile radius of the practice

 - Assign a physician liaison